Simisticot/bingus/README.md

 ## Current Features
 - Write text into any cell to create your custom card.
+- Click the title to freely edit it
 - Use the shuffle button to shuffle cells around the card.
 - Use the lock button to stop editing and start playing.
 - Play by clicking a cell to check or uncheck it.